asaadsaad/SD500-Final-Project-PetFinder-API/README.md

 * Divide your application into separate modules.
 * All responses must be typed, and your application must not have objects with type `any`.
 * A daily push is required to track your code progress and measure your performance.
+* Make sure you follow the standards of naming conventions.

 ## Optional Bonus Requirement (3 extra points)